simonesilvestroni/ssil-website/_posts/2022-11-23-how-i-use-internet.md

 ## Personal and work websites

-[Work on my website]({{ site.url }}/about/#about-the-website) is performed manually, after years on WordPress.
+[Work on my websites]({{ site.url }}/about/#about-the-website) is performed manually, after years on WordPress.
 It’s a minimalistic approach which perfectly suits the need to cut down on bloat and (digital) noise.
 I use Jekyll with its Liquid template language, writing posts in Markdown and deploying to Netlify.
 I love the process and it doesn’t cost a dime.
 Along with Mastodon, the blog is my way of reaching out.

 I started bloggin in March 2002.